Ginger Lime Beer Mocktail

 Method

-1. Add the lime pulp, finely grated lime zest, honey, and the pinch of fine sea salt to a large pitcher, then muddle gently just until the lime fibers loosen and the honey fully dissolves; stop early — the goal is juice and aroma, not bitterness or pulp destruction.
+1. Add the fresh lime pulp (with seeds fully removed), finely grated lime zest, mild honey, and a small pinch of fine sea salt to a large pitcher.
+Using a muddler or wooden spoon, press gently just until the lime fibers loosen and release juice.
+The honey should dissolve completely into the natural lime moisture.
+Stop early — aggressive muddling extracts bitterness and turns the drink harsh.

 Notes